wehlutyk/thesis/content/3-gistr-4-results.md

 adjectives are involved at random, nouns appear slightly less than at random, and verbs slightly more.
 Verbs, nouns and proper nouns are all irrelevant for targeting, but adverbs are targeted very slightly above random.
 The other categories (adpositions, numerals and particles) total negligible amounts because they are affected by the stopword filter.
-Overall, the behaviour for targeting is consistent with what we observed in blogspace (the only difference being the trend for adverbs, which are also less present overall in this data set), and the behaviour for appearances indicates a slight bias in favour of verbs and against nouns (appearance susceptibilities were not analysed in the blogspace data set).
+Overall, the behaviour for targeting is consistent with what we observed in blogspace (the only difference being the trend for adverbs, which are also less present overall in this data set), and the behaviour for appearances indicates a slight bias in favour of verbs and against nouns (note that appearance susceptibilities were not analysed in the blogspace data set, so we have no point of comparison).

-![POS susceptibility to being replaced or deleted, and to replacing or being inserted.
-The top panel shows the proportions of POS categories observed in utterances overall ($s_{POS}^0$), in replaced and deleted words in parent utterances ($s_{POS}^-$) and in replacing and inserted words in child utterances ($s_{POS}^+$).
-The bottom panel shows susceptibilities, that is the ratio of $s_{POS}^-$ and $s_{POS}^+$ to $s_{POS}^0$.
-95% asymptotic confidence intervals are shown in grey (Goodman-based multinomial proportions, considering each transformation as an independent measure).
-POS tags are from the Universal Dependencies tag set.
-](images/gistr-computed/exp_3/pos-suscept-rplinsdel.png){#fig:gistr-suscept-pos width=75%}

-@Fig:gistr-suscept-feature-delrpl plots the feature susceptibilities for targeting and appearance.
-The trends for frequency, age of acquisition and clustering are consistent with previous results: low frequency, high age of acquisition words tend to be very slightly more targeted, and clustering is mostly not relevant to the process.
-Number of letters has a different behaviour than previously, as short words are slightly more targeted than random, beyond the effect for long words.
-At this stage it is unclear where this change of effect comes from, as it could be due to the choice of source utterances, or to the fact that subjects could be more inclined to replace some words because of a different task context (the feature variation analysis, further down, gives more insight into this change).
-@Fig:gistr-suscept-feature-insrpl shows the corresponding feature susceptibilities for appearance, where the trends for frequency and age of acquisition are reversed: more frequent, lower age of acquisition words are more susceptible to appearance.
-Low clustering and short words appear also more than random, all of which are consistent with the variation patterns observed previously, and which we confirm below.

 <div id="fig:gistr-suscept-feature">
 ![Susceptibility to targeting